-The request for information exchange concerning preparations from Cistus creticus, herb revealed that the comminuted herbal substance is widely distributed in both the food and cosmetics sectors all over Mediterranean countries, while Cistus x incanus L. is listed in the "Inventory List of Herbals considered as Food" by the European Herbal Infusion Association (EHIA) (EHIA, 2013).
+The request for information exchange concerning preparations from Cistus creticus L., herba revealed that the comminuted herbal substance is widely distributed in both the food and cosmetics sectors all over Mediterranean countries, while Cistus x incanus L. is listed in the "Inventory List of Herbals considered as Food" (THIE, 2025, former EHIA).

-A private German database for natural remedies "Grüne Liste" (Präparateliste Naturheilkunde, 1998)contains a special branded extract CYSTUS052 from a distinct variety of C. incanus, with a content of more than 26% of polyphenol which does not fall into the scope of the present monograph.
+A private German database for natural remedies (Präparateliste Naturheilkunde, 1998) contains a special branded extract CYSTUS052 from a distinct variety of Cistus incanus, with a content of more than 26% of polyphenol which does not fall into the scope of the present monograph.

-Despite its long traditional use in some South European countries, Cistus is subject to the "novel food regulation" (European Commission, 2015) (Lukas et al. 2021).
+Despite its long traditional use in some South European countries, Cistus is subject to the "novel food regulation" (European Commission, 2015) (Lukas et al., 2021).

-This plant variety is the main ingredient for several final commercial products (Cream, tea, syrup, bio pastilles, decoction, food supplements etc) which do not fall into the scope of this monograph (Zalegh et al. 2021).
+This plant variety is the main ingredient for several final commercial products (cream, tea, syrup, bio pastilles, decoction, food supplements etc.) which do not fall into the scope of this monograph (Zalegh et al., 2021).

-In Belgium, according to the Royal Decree of 1997 (updated in 2017), Cistus creticus (fructus, folium and resina) can be used in food supplements without any restriction as condition of consumers (age, pregnancy, lactation), posology and duration of use is concerned.
+In Belgium, according to the Royal Decree of 1997 (updated in 2017), Cistus criticus (fructus, folium and resina) can be used in food supplements without any restriction as condition of consumers (age, pregnancy, lactation), posology and duration of use is concerned.